 Utilizing industry best practices, a Spotlight or Mega game is a game that typically has a larger than normal print run with an increased prize payout.
 The larger quantity and increased payout allow for the creation of many "call-out" features on the front of the ticket that are appealing to players.
 The Texas Lottery successfully launched its first Spotlight game in FY 2009 at the \$20 price point.
-The agency continues to develop new versions of the Spotlight game concept and has extended the offering to the \$10 price point in recent years.
+The agency introduced the first \$10 spotlight game in FY 2012 and typically alternates the introduction of \$20 and \$10 Spotlight games each fiscal year.
+The latest \$10 Spotlight game, \$200 Million Payout, was introduced in late FY 2016 with most of its sales being realized in FY 2017. \$200 Million Payout was the fourth best-selling game in FY 2017.
+The next Spotlight game will launch in early FY 2019 at the \$10 price point.

-Growth of Core Scratch Product Offerings
+Growth of Core Scratch Ticket Games

 Core (or base) games are games that are always available for sale because of their long-term, ongoing popularity with players.
 Core games are important within the Texas Lottery's portfolio as anchors at various price points, mitigating the need to identify and regularly produce new games.
 The Texas Lottery strives to identify unique products that both resonate with players and offer the potential to become core offerings.
 Examples of current core games are Break the Bank (\$2), Weekly Grand (\$2), Bingo (\$2 and \$5), Crossword (\$3, \$5 and \$10), Loteria (\$3, \$5 and \$10) and Bonus Break the Bank (\$5).
-The Texas Lottery will continue to identify games that it believes can achieve this level of player loyalty.